 Embryo adoption is a unique family building option that allows couples to give birth to their adopted child.
 It is adoption that takes place at the earliest stage of life possible.
 There are estimated to be approximately 600,000 embryos in frozen storage that were created by couples through in vitro fertilization (IVF).
 Some of the couples who created these embryos have completed their families and want to donate their remaining embryos to couples who want to adopt them.

-Family Life Services completes home studies and embryo adoption education as the first step toward an embryo adoption and then refers families to the Snowflakes Program.
+Family Life Services completes home studies and embryo adoption education as the first step toward an embryo adoption.
 We do not handle the actual embryo donation or adoption.

 To learn more about embryo adoption visit the Embryo Adoption Awareness Center.